attcs/Octree/README.md

 ## Notes
 * Header only implementation.
 * Point and Bounding box-based solutions are distinguished.
-* Core types store only the entity ids, use Container types to store.
-Core types advantages: not copying and managing the entity information; disadvantages: this information may have to be provided again for the member function call.
+* Core types store only the entity ids; use Managed types to manage both the tree and the original entity data.
 * Naming
-  * Container types have "C" postfix (e.g.: core `OctreeBox`'s container is `OctreeBoxM`).
+  * Managed types have "M" postfix (e.g., `OctreeBoxM`).
   * `Map` named aliases are declared for `std::unordered_map` geometry containers (e.g.: `QuadtreeBoxMap`, `OctreeBoxMap`, `OctreeBoxMapM`).
 Non-`Map` named aliases uses `std::span`, which is compatible with `std::vector`, `std::array` or any contiguous container.
-  * `s` means adjustable `LOOSE_TREE` for box-types.
+  * `s` means adjustable `LOOSE_TREE` for box-types (e.g., `OctreeBoxCs`).
-* If `int` is preferred for indexing instead of `std::size_t`, declare `#define ORTHOTREE_INDEX_T__INT`.
 * For box types 2.0 loose tree is the default.
 * Edit functions are available but not recommended to fully build the tree with them.
 * If less element is collected in a node than the max element then the child node won't be created.
-* The underlying container is a hash-table (`std::unordered_map`) under 16D, which only stores the id-s and the bounding box of the child nodes.
-* Original geometry data is not stored, so any search function needs them as an input.
+* Original geometry data is not stored in Core types, so any search function needs them as an input.
 * Tested compilers: MSVC 2022, Clang 12.0.0, GCC 11.3, AppleClang 16.0.0

 ## Attached adapters